What is the ELK stack?

 E = Elasticsearch

-Elasticsearch is an open-source, RESTful, distributed search and analytics engine built on Apache Lucene.
+Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Support for various languages, high performance, and schema-free JSON documents makes Elasticsearch an ideal choice for various log analytics and search use cases.
 Learn more »

 L = Logstash